-2) What do you notice about temperatures in a tropical rainforest?
-(Graph+text - 1:15) Included is a link to the NASA Earth Observatory with additional information about rainforest biomes across the globe.
-3) Life of a scientist at Biosphere 2 (PBS LearningMedia video - 7:16) Learn about the work of Dr. Joost van Haren and his focus as a researcher within the Biosphere 2 and in the Amazon rainforest.
+Learn about the work of Dr. Joost van Haren and his focus as a researcher within the Bio 2 and in the Amazon rainforest.
 Includes footage from Bio 2 and anecdotes and footage from work in the Amazon.
 Teacher Guide and discussion questions available to extend the lesson.
 Also discusses the WALD experiment, explained more in the Drought location.

-4) Rainforest Maps from Biosphere 2 (Images+text - 1:30) Students can view 3 different types of maps of the Rainforest in Bio 2: an architectural rendering that shows the comparative size of the Rainforest compared to the other biomes, a drawing show the heights of the Rainforest, and a surface plot of the zones within the Rainforest.
+4) Rainforest Maps from Biosphere 2 (Images+text - 1:30)

+Students can view 3 different types of maps of the Rainforest in Bio 2: an architectural rendering that shows the comparative size of the Rainforest compared to the other biomes, a drawing show the heights of the Rainforest, and a surface plot of the zones within the Rainforest.

 5) What role does leaf size and shape play in the rainforest?
-(Images+text - 1:45) Looking at a variety of leaf sizes and shapes, the size affects transpiration rates.
+(Images+text - 1:45)

+Looking at a variety of leaf sizes and shapes, the size affects transpiration rates.
 Learners are asked to consider what other factors may affect size and shape, and if different locations in the rainforest canopy might also affect both of these.
 Reviews the term transpiration.

-6) How hot is it in Biosphere 2's Rainforest?
-(Image+text- 1:45) Explains that Bio 2 Rainforest temperatures are the inverse of actual temperatures in a Rainforest 7) An in-depth look at the Biosphere 2 Rainforest (Video - 4:13) This video gives an overview of the mountain structure of the Bio 2 Rainforest, addresses the challenges of the internal temperatures, explains many of the Fun Facts and other information included in the different locations in the Virtual Field Trip.
+6) The Biosphere 2 Rainforest Mountain (Video - 4:13)

+This video gives an overview of the mountain structure of the Bio 2 Rainforest, addresses the challenges of the internal temperatures, & explains many of the Fun Facts and other information included in the different locations in the Virtual Field Trip.

+7) How hot is it in Biosphere 2's Rainforest?
+(Image+text- 1:45)

+Explains that Bio 2 Rainforest temperatures are the inverse of actual temperatures in a Rainforest

 8) How can the Biosphere 2 Rainforest contribute to climate studies?

-(Image+text - 1:45 + additional optional reading time for the article) This includes a link to a University of Arizona article, Rainforest at Biosphere 2 Offers Glimpse into Future of the Amazon.
+(Image+text - 1:45 + additional optional reading time for the article)

+This includes a link to a University of Arizona article, Rainforest at Biosphere 2 Offers Glimpse into Future of the Amazon.
 This is an advanced article, but could be used as an example of scientific writing for the media.

-9) Threats: Temperature (Text - 5+ minutes, as desired) Learners will explore data on NASA's Earth Observatory website and can see 140 years of climate data.
+Threats: Temperature (Text - 5+ minutes, as desired)

+Learners will explore data on NASA's Earth Observatory website and can see 140 years of climate data.
 There are a variety of visualizations that help learners analyze both patterns and effects of global warming as well as human involvement.
 Includes a variety of links for exploring the effects of global warming throughout the world.
 Introduces the term climatologist.

-10) What can you do about rising global temperatures?
+Actions: What can you do about rising global temperatures?

-(Text+interactive - 10-15 min depending on how it is used) This section helps learners analyze graphs and other types of visual data more critically.
+(Text+interactive - 10-15 min depending on how it is used)

+This section helps learners analyze graphs and other types of visual data more critically.
 The tutorial from Eastern Michigan University (How to Read a Chart) provides an interactive digital exercise about data presentation using graphs, providing instruction on why to use a chart, explores common chart types, how to read a chart, and practice.
 Information is presented with audio and text.

 Activity: Use this tutorial as a whole class discussion piece to investigate different types of charts and how to use them according to the data learners wish to represent.
 Learners can also be given sets of data and can explore different types of graphic representation.

-Drought (Avg. time 35-55 min depending on extra readings) Learning Goals:
+Drought (Avg. time 35-55 min depending on extra readings)